-What this means is that we will have a union election to make FCFT the exclusive bargaining representative for educational employees in Fairfax County.
-Through our union, we’ll be able to negotiate a contract with our employer to determine our terms of employment, including pay, benefits, hours, leave, job health and safety policies, ways to balance work and family, planning time, class sizes and more.
+Collective Bargaining is an additional tool for our union to get the things that FCPS employees need.
+Through our union, we’ll be able to negotiate a contract with our employer to determine our terms of employment, which could include pay, benefits, hours, leave, job health and safety policies, ways to balance work and family, planning time, class sizes and more.
 This will be a game changer for our union and will be a way to solve workplace problems.

-Through our union, educators will have a seat at the table to bargain for the resources our students and educators need.
+Through our democratically-elected union, educators will have a seat at the table to bargain for the resources our students and educators need.
 Educator working conditions are student learning conditions and with collective bargaining, you’ll have a voice at work to negotiate for better working conditions for you, your students and our entire community.

 So What's Next?

 Now that the FCPS School Board has passed the collective bargaining resolution, it is up to the employees to build up support to call for a union election.
 We are organizing members and building our union strength at schools and worksites across the district, educating staff about collective bargaining and gauging support to vote for FEU in a union election.
 We will call for an election when we know we have the support of a majority of FCPS employees and know that we are in a position to win.
 This process moves at the pace of the motivation of employees - the sooner we have a majority of support, the sooner we can get to an election.

 We will all need to work together to ensure that our union is ready to seize this historic opportunity and win a union election - an opportunity that could take another 40 YEARS if unsuccessful.
 This means that we’ll need to strengthen our union and increase our membership.
 We need all members to become more active in building up our union strength.

 Here are 4 steps you can take to help us get to a union election and win:

 Join FCFT if you are not already a member and encourage colleagues who are not already a member of FCFT or FEA to join as well.